UCL-RITS/sge-to-icinga/DEVNOTES.md

 Argh, it looks like even doing 2 at a time, the messages aren't getting interpreted correctly?
 Or at least, they're not making it to the Icinga services.

 I'm trying 1 at a time to see if that works, using split on a saved file of messages.

+...
+Does send_nsca fork?
+It seems to be making lots of connections at once, and I'm not sure if that's just how it's logging the write aggregation.

+---

+Making the versions match seems to have made the CRC problems go away, and the updated send_nsca help message mentions that actually you need ^W to separate lines, not a newline, because that makes sense :rage:

+Anyway, now my problem is that it times out after 10 seconds of transmitting regardless to whether traffic is still being sent

+FFS